 - More job opportunities

-Medical spas and businesses that offer medical aesthetic services are always seeking new talent to add to their staff.
+Medical spas and businesses that offer cosmetic services are always seeking new talent to add to their staff.
 Medical aesthetics may introduce you to new technologies and techniques or keep your current skills fresh.
-By having additional training and certificates, you separate yourself from the competition and show potential employers that you have a thirst for the industry.
+By having additional training and certificates, you separate yourself from the competition while showing potential employers that you have a thirst for the industry.

 - Gain more confidence